 Owning a business of any size can be a truly enjoyable experience, and it can lead to a level of financial freedom not found in the traditional nine-to-five world.

 Nebraska small business owners have the opportunity to make a significant impact in their communities and in the lives of others, regardless of the industry in which they work or the products or services they sell.
 In Nebraska, both prospective and current business owners are helping shape the economic landscape each and every year.

-However, even with the excitement and potential for growth among small businesses in Nebraska, there is a consistent theme among most companies that can put a damper on long-term success.
-The inability to fund growth of a business can lead to shutting the doors altogether, or the need to downsize to fewer employees, locations, or service offerings.
+However, even with the excitement and potential for growth among small businesses in Nebraska, the inability to fund the growth can lead to shutting the doors altogether, or the need to downsize to fewer employees, locations, or service offerings.

-In order for small businesses to thrive, it is necessary to recognize the opportunities to raise capital through Nebraska small business loans, grants, and outside investor funds.
-This quick guide offers insight into some of the options currently available for each Nebraska small business financing option.
+It is sometimes necessary to recognize the opportunities to raise capital through Nebraska small business loans, grants, and outside investor funds.
+This guide covers some of the options currently available.

 On this page:

 Banks, credit unions, and online lenders provide access to long-term financing through Nebraska small business loans, with varied interest rates, costs, and terms.